cpressey/LCF-style-ND/README.md

 from every part of the program, except inside the definition of our operations.

-The record we will use to represent a valid proof contains two elements:
+The record we will use to represent a valid proof, the constructor for which we will denote with `ValidProof`, contains two elements:

 *   the logical expression which is the proved statement
 *   a mapping from labels to logical expressions, which are the assumptions that have been introduced.

+Logical expressions are themselves a record structure of some sort, with constructors according to its structure such as `Conj`, `Disj`, `Impl`, `Prop` and so forth.
+However, unlike `ValidProof`, the representation of these will not be hidden from client code.
+In fact it will be useful for client code to manipulate logical expressions as much as it likes.

+In addition, we will assume there is some kind of `Dict` structure which can contain a mapping from values to values.

 The basic operation to produce a trivial valid proof takes a logical expression and a label and produces a proof with that expression as an assumption.
 Something like:

-    def suppose(expr, label) =
+    function suppose(expr, label):
+        local assm := new Dict{}
+        assm[label] := expr
-        return ValidProof(
+        return new ValidProof{
-            statement=expr,
+            statement: expr,
+            assumptions: assm
-            assumptions={ label: expr }
+        }
-        )

 We will also have a set of operations that represent inference rules.
 Inference rules such as conjunction-introduction seem